chrisiacovella/simple_signac_workflow/README.md

 # simple signac workflow

 This repository provides a simple example of using [MoSDeF](https://github.com/mosdef-hub) and [Signac/Signac-flow](https://docs.signac.io/en/latest/index.html) with GROMACS.
+Note this was updated to work with the syntax changes for deecorators that came with 0.23 in signac-flow.

 Note, if you want a version that does not include support for the SLURM queuing system  on Rahman, check out the [Basic release](https://github.com/chrisiacovella/simple_signac_workflow/tree/Basic).